hienbui9999/CasperSDKInSwift/README.md

 call parameters :

-- block_identifier, and enum type which can be either BlockHash or BlockHeight (defined at this page https://docs.rs/casper-node/latest/casper_node/rpcs/chain/enum.BlockIdentifier.html)
+- block_identifier, and enum type which can be either BlockHash or BlockHeight

 Here is the call by BlockHash, you can change the BlockHash in the .Hash("") parameter